pret/pokered/README.md

 Bug Fixes
 ====
 May non-multiplayer, non-battle related bugs have been fixed.
 The aforementioned have been preserved for the RBY battle experience.
 Bugs that are fixed are ones that objectively hurt the gameplay experience.
+Much of this can be attributed to [the tutorials](https://github.com/pret/pokered/wiki/Bugs-and-Glitches) made by the good people at pret.
 - Blaine is no longer addicted to Super Potions.
 - CoolTrainerF no longer switches a lot.
 - Transformed Pokemon aren't presumed to be Dittos! (very important given Animon)